matloff/fastStat/README.md

 The term *smooth* roughly means that R is a differentiable function of X<sub>1</sub>, ..., X<sub>n</sub>.

+Note:  Although an estimator may give us an asymptotically valid CI, using the standard error as above, the standard error is not actually the standard deviation of the estimator.
+It is the standard deviation of the normal distribution that approximates the distribution of the estimator.
+That may sound confusing, but the key point is that what counts is cdfs.
+The cdfs of random variables U and V may be very close with their means etc. very different.

 By the way, for large n, the Student-t distribution is almost identical to N(0,1), so "No harm, no foul" -- Student-t will be approximately